Houston Government Contract Fraud Lawyers

 Continuing Business as Usual

-Companies under investigation often continue submitting invoices and performing contract work without understanding how ongoing activities might be interpreted as additional violations.
+Companies under investigation often continue submitting invoices and performing contract work without understanding how ongoing activities might be interpreted as additional government contract fraud violations.
 Every action during an investigation is scrutinized for evidence of criminal intent.

 Federal Government contract law represents one of the most complex areas of federal law, intersecting criminal statutes, civil regulations, and administrative procedures in ways that can trap even well-intentioned companies.
-Our team helps clients navigate this dangerous landscape while protecting their businesses and freedom.
+Our team of government contract fraud and Houston white collar crime lawyers helps clients navigate this dangerous landscape while protecting their businesses and freedom.

 Federal Acquisition Regulation (FAR) Expertise